 Building for the future

-Loretto’s service area encompasses about 400 square miles in Lawrence County, including the Ethridge exchange to the north, and Leoma, Loretto, Five Points, and St. Joseph exchanges to the south.
+Since 1946, Loretto Telecom has been providing telecommunications services to residents and businesses across parts of Lawrence County, Tennessee.
+Loretto Telecom is capable of providing about 7,000 subscribers with phone and internet services over a 400-square-mile territory.
+These territories include the Ethridge exchange to the north and Leoma, Loretto, Five Points and St. Joseph exchanges to the south.
 In addition to voice and broadband, Loretto offers F-Secure Internet Security and Med-Alert medical monitoring services.
 The company has also put an emphasis on streaming TV options for customers.